saihgupr/HomeAssistantTimeMachine/homeassistant-time-machine/README.md

-# Home Assistant Time Machine Beta
+# Home Assistant Time Machine Beta.

 Home Assistant Time Machine is a web-based tool that acts as a "Time Machine" for your Home Assistant configuration.
 Browse YAML backups across automations, scripts, Lovelace dashboards, ESPHome files, and packages, then restore individual items back to your live setup with confidence.